koyamahayato2357/rpx/README.md

 - `-h`: Show help
 - `-r`: Evaluate following argument as expression
 - `-q`: Quit
+Arguments whose first letter is not '-' are interpreted as file name.

 ## Examples
 1. Basic arithmetic: `3 4 + 2 *` -> 14.000000